 Tristan teGroen as Mediator of Your Family Law Disputes

-Tristan has nineteen years of experience in family law as an licensed attorney in California and makes himself available as a mediator for family law matters.
+Tristan has twenty-three years of experience in family law as an licensed attorney in California and makes himself available as a mediator for family law matters.
 Tristan makes every effort to comply with the Model Standards of Conduct for Mediators (2005) approved by the ABA House of Delegates.

 What Does Mediation Entail?Mediation is a confidential process where the parties, ideally, are self-determined.
 The mediator should, by definition, be neutral, not interested in the outcome of the dispute, and should be competent to address the disputes between the parties.
 When mediating, a mediator, unlike a lawyer, does not advocate for the parties.
 A good mediator should encourage the parties to evaluate their risks, options and interests and position.